abinnquist/fNIRSpreProcessing/README.md

 UCLA SCN lab preprocessing function for fNIRS data, collected with NIRx: NIRScout or NIRSport2.
 Currently updating to preprocess SNIRF files.

 # About
-This is a pretty simple function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
+This is a script you can run OR use as a function that automates the SCN lab's current preprocessing pipeline for fNIRS data (originally written by Shannon Burns, 2018, MIT License).
 It also only supports data formats collected with NIRx and TechEn, but new ones can be implemented if needed (SNIRF files in progress).
 See below for more details on each step of the pipeline, and how to use this code yourself.
 (Note: lightly maintained, so don't be surprised to find bugs right now.
 Please report any you see!)